25prabhu10/notes/docs/Languages/SQL/SQL.md

      - [`COMMIT`](#commit): permanently save any transaction into the database
      - [`ROLLBACK`](#rollback): restores the database to last committed state.
 It is also used with save-point command to jump to a save-point in a transaction
      - `SAVEPOINT`: temporarily save a transaction so that you can rollback to that point whenever necessary
+     - `SET TRANSACTION`: places a name on a transaction

 4. DCL (Data Control Language)